keebio/keebio-docs/docs/faq/technical.md

 ### Which way do I orient the resistors?
 Resistors have no polarity, so the direction they are installed does not matter.

+## Lighting & LEDs

 ### Do any of the PCBs have individually addressable LEDs?
-Only the BDN9 Rev. 2 has individually addressable per-key RGB.
+Only the BDN9 Rev. 2 and Iris Rev. 6 has individually addressable per-key RGB LEDs.
 For all other available Keebio PCBs that have in-switch LED support, the LEDs can only be controlled as a group.

 One option around this is to use a switch with clear housing like a Zealio or Alias switch and point RGB LEDs upwards through the switch.